cunla/RPSP/README.md

     mvn install:install-file -Dfile=fapi-client-4.3.jar -DgroupId=com.emc -DartifactId=fapi-client -Dversion=4.3 -Dpackaging=jar
  3. Set database assosiation:
     RPSP comes out of the box using H2 embedded file system database so it does not require any settings changed.
-    However, if you like to work with other database, you can change the configuration under resources/config/application.yml You can see example of MySQL connection under resource/config/application-dev.yml
+    However, if you like to work with other database, you can change the configuration under src/main/resources/config/application.yml
+    You can see example of MySQL connection under src/main/resources/config/application-dev.yml.
+    Notice the drivers that are bundled are for mysql and H2 - add to pom.xml drivers if needed.

  3. Compile and package RPSP using maven, using command:  `mvn package`
  4. Run Application class from the WAR file using the command `java -jar rpsp.war`